David Branch (ice hockey)

 David Branch (born November 27, 1948) is a Canadian ice hockey administrator.
-His lengthy involvement in junior ice hockey includes serving as commissioner of the Ontario Hockey League since September 15, 1979, and serving as president of the Canadian Hockey League from 1996 to 2019.
-He received the Order of Hockey in Canada in 2016.
+His lengthy involvement in junior ice hockey includes serving as commissioner of the Ontario Hockey League from 1979 to 2024, and as president of the Canadian Hockey League from 1996 to 2019.
+He received the Order of Hockey in Canada in 2016, and the David Branch Player of the Year Award was renamed in his honour in 2019.

 Early life

 David Branch was born on November 27, 1948, in Bathurst, New Brunswick.
 He played NCAA hockey while attending the University of Massachusetts Amherst on a scholarship.
 After graduating, he moved to Whitby, Ontario, and became involved in coaching minor ice hockey with the Whitby Wildcats organization, and hockey camps run by Wren Blair and Jim Gregory.

 Executive career

 Branch served as secretary-manager of the Ontario Hockey Association from 1973 to 1977.
 He was hired by Gord Renwick in 1978 to become the new executive director of the Canadian Amateur Hockey Association for the retiring Gordon Juckes.
 He served in that role until 1979.
 Branch played a role in the founding of the Ontario Hockey League, by negotiating the split of its predecessor, the OMJHL from the OHA.
 He became commissioner of the OMJHL in 1979, and the independent OHL in 1980.
 He became president of the Canadian Hockey League (CHL) in 1996.

 Branch helped develop a scholarship program that affords all players one year of post-secondary education per season played in the league.
 Branch has advocated for player safety, anti-violence, and mental health.
 He was instrumental in adopting rules to reduce the number of fights in the OHL.
 Branch was part of introducing a blindside hit rule in the OHL, and aims to have all members of the CHL introduce similar rules.

 Dan MacKenzie succeeded Branch as the CHL president in September 2019, while Branch continued as the OHL commissioner.
+Branch will continue as OHL commissioner until his retirement on August 6, 2024, when he will be succeeded by Golf Canada executive Bryan Crawford.